Small group of children getting a tour of the Museum

 Art by Artists of the African Diaspora

 Take a closer look at artists of African heritage in the Museum’s collection.
-From folk art to fine art, explore connections between Africa, Europe, the United States, and beyond.
+Through paintings and sculpture, explore connections between Africa, Europe, North America, and beyond.

 Communities and Traditions